danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

 ![CSV Data](https://images2.imgbox.com/f4/6e/l53BNT1o_o.jpg "CSV Data")

 Nice!
 It gives us the names of the columns.
-All in all, the CSV data we're dealing with:
+All in all, the CSV data you're dealing with:

 - is an array of objects wherein each key is a column name.
 - has a field `columns`, which is itself an array of columns names.